John Jacob Rhodes: Political career

 Rhodes remained in office for thirty consecutive years (January 3, 1953–January 3, 1983), serving in the 83rd to 97th Congresses.
 His committee assignments included the following: Education and Labor (1953 – 1959); Interior and Insular Affairs (1953 – 1959); Appropriations, on which he became ranking minority member of the Public Works and Defense Subcommittees (1959 – 1973); Budget (1974 – 1975); Rules (1981 – 1983); and was chairman of the House Republican Policy Committee (1965 – 1973).
-Rhodes was elected, by acclamation, to be House Minority Leader on December 7, 1973, succeeding Gerald Ford when Ford became Vice President.
-But House Republicans became unhappy with his strong but low-key leadership and in 1979 he announced he would not seek reelection as leader.
-Minority Whip Bob Michel replaced him in 1981, though Rhodes remained in the House for that Congress—a fact which he later termed a mistake.
+Rhodes was elected by acclamation to be House Minority Leader on December 7, 1973, succeeding Gerald Ford when Ford became Vice President.
+However, House Republicans became unhappy with his strong but low-key leadership, and in 1979, he announced he would not seek re-election as leader.
+Minority Whip Bob Michel replaced him in 1981, but Rhodes remained in the House for that Congress, which he later termed a mistake.

-Over the years, Rhodes became very popular in his district, even though many of its residents had never been represented by a Republican before.
-He fended off a close contest for reelection in 1954, but was not seriously challenged again until 1974, when anger at Watergate held him to only 51 percent of the vote.
-His district became even safer after a mid-decade redistricting in 1966 cut it back to the fast-growing and strongly conservative East Valley, including his home in Mesa.
+Over the years, Rhodes became very popular in his district even though many of its residents had never been represented by a Republican before.
+He fended off a close contest for reelection in 1954 but was not seriously challenged again until 1974, when anger at Watergate held him to only 51 percent of the vote.
+His district became even safer after a mid-decade redistricting in 1966 cut it back to the fast-growing and strongly-conservative East Valley, including his home in Mesa.